Busted water pipes leaving Little Rock Fire Department busy and apartment residents without water - NewsBreak

 “We will have been without water for at least 24 hours,” Hometown Apartment resident, Leon Settle said.

-As the arctic freeze recked havoc on water pipes, the Little Rock Fire Department experienced a large uptick in calls.
+As the artic freeze recked havoc on water pipes, the Little Rock Fire Department experienced a large uptick in calls.

 “It’s been a very busy couple of days here around the fire department.
 We have had the very cold temperatures which has its impact on people’s home pipes,” Captain of the Little Rock Fire Department, Jacob Lear-Sadowsky said.